 The following rules apply to all trainees at the Foundation.
 They are in place for your own health, safety, welfare and development.
 Breaking rules will lead to disciplinary measures and may result in your placement being ended:

 - No drugs or alcohol on site.
 And you must NOT return to site intoxicated at any time.
 The possession or taking of drugs or other substances (except those prescribed by your own doctor) is prohibited.
 Random drug tests may take place.
 (See Drug and Alcohol Policy for more details, sanctions etc.)

 - No offensive weapons of any kind are allowed on site.

-- No abuse, bullying or discrimination of any form will be tolerated under any circumstances.
-Be aware of “banter” going too far.
+- No abuse, bullying or discrimination of any form under any circumstances.
+This includes intimidation, threatening behaviour and cyberbullying.